 How to escape reality in a Dutch rainy day?
 Host a book club!

-So I dropped an e-mail to all my potential guests and people started reacting with enthusiasm to come and share books from their respective homelands.
+In the first place, I dropped an e-mail to all my potential guests and people started reacting with enthusiasm to come and share books from their respective homelands.

-So on this rainy Saturday afternoon, we were reunited around a cup of hot beverage eating a home-made tiramisu (Thanks, Masa!) talking about ”BOOKS”.
+So, on this rainy Saturday afternoon, we were reunited around a cup of hot beverage eating a home-made tiramisu (Thanks, Masa!) talking about ”Books”.

 The novel was adapted in the cinema as well: Promise at Dawn

-3. The Virgin Way by Richard Branson
+The Virgin Way by Richard Branson

-4. Time of Violence by Anton Donchev (Bulgarian: Време разделно)
+Time of Violence by Anton Donchev

-Net takogo slova by Denis Dragunskii (Russian: Нет такого слова, Денис Драгунский)
+Net takogo slova by Denis Dragunskii

 1. I am Malala by Malala Yousafzai (well-known bestseller by the award-winner of the Peace Nobel prize)

-2. Zuleikha opens her eyes (translated into English).
+2. Zuleikha opens her eyes by Guzel Yakhina (translated into English).
 Please read my review on the book here.

-3. Čudo u Poskokovoj Dragi (2009) by Ante Tomić (Not sure if translated into English, but for those interested to know more about Croatia, could be a go).
+3. Cudo u Poskokovoj Dragi (2009) by Ante Tomic (Not sure if translated into English, but for those interested to know more about Croatia, could be a go).

 Did you enjoy my review of my first book club: 5 ladies, 5 books and one tiramisu?